 Scholarships are available on a limited basis through the Kernodle Center for Service Learning and Community Engagement.
 Contact us for more information.

-Note: The Kernodle Center aims for trip costs of $500 or less for domestic and $1,200 or less for international.
-When posted, estimated costs include airfare, lodging, food, and program costs.
+Note: When posted, estimated costs include transportation (airfare or vehicle), lodging, food, and program costs.
 Once participants reach their destination, they will not need to pay for anything related to the itinerary.
 Participants may want spending money for things like gifts or snacks.